landlessness/zetta-scout/README.md

   this.server.find(query, function(err, results) {
     if (results.length > 0) {
-      // found in registry, tell zetta it came online self.provision(results[0], MyDevice, foo, bar, 'baz');
+      // found in registry, tell zetta it came online self.getFromRegistry(results[0], MyDevice, foo, bar, 'baz');
     } else {
-      // does not exist in registry, discover a new one. self.discover(MyDevice, foo, bar, 'baz');
+      // does not exist in registry, add the device to the registry self.addToRegistry(MyDevice, foo, bar, 'baz');
     }
   });
 };